 Is Vpn browser microsoft edge the same as a full VPN app?

 Vpn browser microsoft edge typically refers to a browser extension that protects only Edge traffic.
 A full VPN app protects all traffic on the device.
 You may choose one or both depending on your privacy goals and device usage.
-How to use vpn in motorola edge 50 fusion
+Usa vpn extension edge 2026

 Can I use multiple VPNs in Edge at the same time?